How To Nourish Your Body During Ramadan To Optimize Worship

 What Supplements should i be taking at suhoor and iftaar time?

-- Berberine for stable blood sugar from excess carbs (caution with taking berberine for certain health conditions)
+• Berberine for stable blood sugar from excess carbs (caution with taking berberine for certain health conditions)

-- Magnesium Glycinate for sleep and relaxation
+• Magnesium Glycinate for sleep and relaxation

 Follow the Caffeinated Drinks Rule during Ramadan

-- Chai (may have sweetened condensed milk containing high fructose corn syrup or refined sugar) vs Coffee vs Tea vs Matcha (caffeine amnt (mg) + what to add within each)
+• Chai (may have sweetened condensed milk containing high fructose corn syrup or refined sugar) vs Coffee vs Tea vs Matcha (caffeine amnt (mg) + what to add within each)

-cushion the caffeine with protein-rich meals
+Try to cushion the effects of the caffeine with protein-rich meals.

 Tips to avoid headaches during the day from caffeine withdrawals since it is a drug